deasterly/ADMIN1/Lab_Guides/Module_02_Labs.md

 > ### Perform the following tasks on the **Workstation VM** as user **student**.
 > In this lab you will perform the following tasks:
-- Use the native help option(s) for external commands
+- Use the native help option for external commands
 - Search for specific help topics using `COMMAND --help | grep 'SEARCHSTRING' `

 ******